 THIN-CRUST PIZZA BAKING INSTRUCTIONS

-We make our dough in the Firestick Cafe kitchen with just 4 ingredients---water, wheat flour, yeast and a dash of salt.
+We make all of our pizza dough in the Solar Gardens At Avalon kitchen with just 4 ingredients---water, wheat flour, yeast and a dash of salt.

 You will be baking your pizza on a pizza stone or a baking sheet on the middle rack of your oven.
 A pizza stone is ideal for our pizza shells.
 If you do have a pizza stone, you should put it in the oven while the oven is preheating so that the stone becomes hot before you place the dressed pizza on it.
 If you don't have a pizza stone, consider buying one.
 You can usually find them really cheap now in dollar stores.

 Preheat your oven to almost as high as it will go.
 500 F is great, and you could even go a bit higher to 550 F if your oven goes that high.

 You can bake our dough directly from frozen or thawed.
 If you are using a thick pizza sauce, it is best to spread it on while the pizza shell is still frozen.

 We have placed the pizza shell on parchment paper for your convenience.
 You will keep the pizza shell on the parchment paper while you dress the pizza and for the first few minutes that it is baking in the oven.

 Dress your pizza in this order: Spread the sauce on first.
 Then sprinkle on the cheese.
 And finally, add any toppings.
 Remember that this is a thin crust pizza shell that bakes quickly, so try not to stack your pizza too thick with toppings or it will not cook thoroughly.

 The parchment makes transfer of the now-dressed pizza onto your preheated pizza stone easy.
 Put the parchment and pizza directly onto the stone.